 4. Committee

 (a) Committee Members shall be paid-up members of the Club who will have attained the age of 18 at the date of their election or appointment.
-Second claim members are not eligible to be Committee members. (b) The Committee shall consist of the Chairman, two Vice-Chairmen, Secretary and Treasurer, and a minimum of a further five members of the Club elected annually at the Annual General Meeting.
-The maximum number of Committee members shall be a total of 12. (c) The quorum of the Committee shall be a five Committee members. (d) The Committee has powers to coopt and coopted members have full voting powers. (e) Holders of posts created by the Committee may be coopted to the Committee where it considers this is in the interests of the Club’s efficient operation. (f) The day to day running of the Club shall be carried out by the Committee within the rules of UK Athletics or its successors.
+Second claim members are not eligible to be Committee members. (b) The Committee shall consist of the Chairman, two Vice-Chairmen, Secretary and Treasurer, and a further five members of the Club, elected annually at the Annual General Meeting.
+The maximum number of Committee members shall be 12, including cooptees (c) The quorum of the Committee shall be five Committee members. (d) The Committee has powers to coopt and coopted members have full voting powers. (e) (f) The day to day running of the Club shall be carried out by the Committee within the rules of UK Athletics or its successors.

 (g) Committee meeting dates will be published on the club website and all club members are welcome to be present.
 If sensitive content needs to be discussed, club members can be asked to leave at the committee’s discretion.
-If a club member has a specific issue to raise then they must notify the Club Secretary 14 days prior to the meeting to add to the agenda.
+If a club member has a specific issue to raise then they must notify the Club Secretary 14 days prior to the meeting to to have it added to the agenda.

-(h) Minutes of every committee meeting will be published on the club website, sensitive content of the meeting can be omitted at the committee’s discretion.
+(h) Minutes of every committee meeting will be published on the club website, but sensitive content can be omitted at the committee’s discretion.

-(i) Committee members must attend a minimum of 4 meetings in their elected year, if they do not then they cannot stand be re election.
+(i) Committee members wishing to be re-elected must attend a minimum of four meetings during the year of their election.

 5. Honorary President